neptuneresearch/tx-extra-parse/README.md

 ## Table ```tx_extra_tag_list```
-Tag ordering per transaction.

-Tag ordering is a by-product of parsing the extra data.
+List of tags used by a transaction, in their original order.

 Since the contents of the transaction extra data field are not verified [[1]](#References), tags may be added in any order.
 Like all metadata, this ordering is a fingerprint.

 It would also be possible to determine tag ordering through a query on ```tx_extra_data``` across a given transaction.
 Such a query would return an identical result to the data in this table.

-The tag ordering data is recorded as a ```BYTEA``` column, ```tag_ordering```, which consists of only the tag bytes from the transaction's extra data, in their original order.
-Additionally, another copy is written as the Tag Ordering String, where some tags are disambiguated.
+The tag ordering data is recorded as a ```BYTEA``` column, ```tag_list```, which consists of only the tag bytes from the transaction's extra data, in their original order.
+Additionally, another copy is written as the Tag List String, ```tag_list_string```, where some tags are disambiguated.

 | Column | Description | Type | Constraint |